hashicorp/packer-plugin-tencentcloud/.web-docs/components/builder/cvm/README.md

   type for all data disks, and each data disk size will use the origin value in source image.

-- `include_data_disks` (bool) - Whether to include data disks in the resulting image.
+- `include_data_disks` (boolean) - Whether to include data disks in the resulting image.
 Defaults to true.

 - `vpc_id` (string) - Specify vpc your cvm will be launched by.